Compare TRADE.COM Versus EASYMARKETS and IC Markets broker accounts.

 Never trade on a market that is not sufficiently regulated.
 This should go without saying when submitting your bank card information or investing money on any website.
-You need to make sure with certainty that your money is in safe hands.
-Checking to see if Trade.com and easyMarkets are highly regulated is not a hard task.
+You need to make sure with certainty that your money is held with a regulated brokerage.
+Checking to see if Trade.com and easyMarkets are regulated is not a hard task.
 The more reputable and mainstream brokers will proudly display their regulation certificates on their site and if you cannot see that Trade.com or easyMarkets have these in place please be extremely cautious before you proceed with them.

 We compare Trade.com Vs easyMarkets financial regulation and licensing side by side below.

 When trading with either Trade.com or easyMarkets you will want to understand and make full use of all the